Orpheum Theatre (Minneapolis)

-Orpheum Theatre is a theater located in downtown Minneapolis, Minnesota.
-It is one of four restored theaters on Hennepin Avenue, along with the Pantages Theatre, the State Theatre and the Shubert Theatre (now The Cowles Center).
+The Orpheum Theatre is an historic theater located in downtown Minneapolis.
+It is one of four restored theaters on Hennepin Avenue, along with the State Theatre, the Pantages Theatre, and the Shubert Theatre (now The Cowles Center).

 The building opened on October 16, 1921, originally named the Hennepin Theater.
-The theater actually consists of two separate structures: a long, fingerlike lobby that extends back from a narrow facade along Hennepin Avenue, and the auditorium, which is set back and parallels Hawthorne Avenue.
+Its first performers included the Marx Brothers with more than 70,000 guests attending the opening week run.
+Billed as the largest vaudeville house in the country when it opened, the Orpheum became a major outlet for such entertainers as Jack Benny, George Burns, and Fanny Brice.
+It also hosted big bands including Benny Goodman, Tommy Dorsey and Count Basie.
+The theater consists of two separate structures: a long, fingerlike lobby that extends back from a narrow facade along Hennepin Avenue, and the auditorium, which is set back and parallels Hawthorne Avenue.
 The restored lobby includes six terra cotta bas relief sculptures.
-The auditorium is intricately plastered, with a number of garlands, swags, medallions, and other decorations.
+The auditorium is intricately plastered, with several garlands, swags, medallions, and other decorations.
 The ceiling has a dome with 30,000 squares of aluminum leaf.

-The building seats 1500 on the main floor and 1100 on the three level balcony.
+The theater currently seats 2,579 guests with 1,500 on the main floor and 1,100 on the three-level balcony, making it the largest of the three Hennepin Avenue theaters.

-Several musicals, including Victor/Victoria, The Lion King, and The 101 Dalmatians Musical premiered at the Orpheum.
+Productions that have originated at the Orpheum included Victor/Victoria and The 101 Dalmatians Musical, the pre-Broadway world premiere of The Lion King and the national tour premiere of Elton John and Tim Rice's Aida.

-In 1988, the Orpheum was sold by Bob Dylan (who owned it from 1979 to 1988) to the City of Minneapolis; it was renovated and reopened in 1993.
-In 2005, the city transferred ownership of its theaters to the Hennepin Theatre Trust.
+In 1988, Bob Dylan (who owned the Orpheum from 1979 to 1988) sold it to the City of Minneapolis.
+Following a $10 million restoration, the Orpheum re-opened in December 1993.
+In 2005, the city transferred ownership of its theaters to the Hennepin Theatre Trust (now known as Hennepin Arts).

 Historic Theatre Group's original partner was Jujamcyn Productions.
 SFX (now Live Nation) bought Jujamcyn Productions in 2000.
 Live Nation sold most of its theatrical properties, including its Minneapolis operations, to Key Brand Entertainment in 2008.

 1993 Renovation and reopening

-After being purchased by the Minneapolis Community Development Agency from Bob Dylan and his brother David Zimmerman in 1988, the Minneapolis City Council had an interest in revitalizing Hennepin Avenue as an entertainment street.
+After being purchased by the Minneapolis Community Development Agency from Bob Dylan and his brother David Zimmerman in 1988, the Minneapolis City Council was interested in revitalizing Hennepin Avenue as an entertainment street.
 The nearby State Theatre had been renovated and reopened in 1991, but the Orpheum had a deeper stage that would allow larger sets needed for shows such as Miss Saigon, which was scheduled to open on January 14, 1994.
 The city agreed to finance the renovation, issuing bonds to be paid back with a $2 surcharge on tickets for the Orpheum and State.
-The renovation cost $10 million.